For Writers

 Just Write: Virtual Creative Writing Workshop

-Discuss your works-in-progress with local writers in a friendly and supportive environment.
+Discuss your works-in-progress in a friendly and supportive environment.
 Novice to experienced writers in all genres are welcome to participate.
 Meetings are held over Zoom.

 Workshop norms and etiquette are as follows: